aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/SupportForRDSMultiAzDBCluster.md

 ### PostgreSQL

-The topology information is populated in Amazon RDS for PostgreSQL versions 13.12, 14.9, 15.4, or higher, starting from revision R2.
+The topology information is populated in Amazon RDS for PostgreSQL versions 13.12, 14.9, 15.4, or higher, starting from revision R3.
 Ensure you have a supported PostgreSQL version deployed.

-Per AWS documentation and [this blog post](https://aws.amazon.com/blogs/database/achieve-one-second-or-less-downtime-with-the-advanced-jdbc-wrapper-driver-when-upgrading-amazon-rds-multi-az-db-clusters/), the `rds_tools` extension must be manually installed using the following DDL before the topology information becomes available:
+Per AWS documentation and [this blog post](https://aws.amazon.com/blogs/database/achieve-one-second-or-less-downtime-with-the-advanced-jdbc-wrapper-driver-when-upgrading-amazon-rds-multi-az-db-clusters/), the `rds_tools` extension must be manually installed using the following DDL before the topology information becomes available on target cluster:

 ```sql
 CREATE EXTENSION rds_tools;